-• \$5.0 million of higher compensation costs, including salaries, bonuses and stock-based compensation, partially due to additional compensation expenses incurred related to our recent acquisitions, higher payroll taxes and overall headcount growth.
+- \$22.8 million of higher compensation costs, including salaries, bonuses and stock-based compensation, primarily due to additional compensation expenses incurred related to headcount growth including that from our recent acquisitions; - . \$8.1 million of higher depreciation expense associated with systems to support the integration of recent acquisitions and the growth of our business; and - \$5.9 million of higher office expenses due to additional software and support services.